saveourtool/save-cloud/save-deploy/README.md

 * Secrets should be added to the swarm as well as to `$HOME/secrets` file.
 * If custom SSL certificates are used, they should be installed on the server and added into JDK's truststore inside images.
 See section below for details.
 * Loki logging driver should be added to docker installation: [instruction](https://grafana.com/docs/loki/latest/clients/docker-driver/#installing)
-* Pull new changes to the server and run `./gradlew -Pprofile=prod deployDockerStack`.
+* Pull new changes to the server and run `./gradlew -Psave.profile=prod deployDockerStack`.
+  * If you wish to deploy save-cloud, that is not present in docker registry (e.g. to deploy from a branch), run `./gradlew -Psave.profile=prod buildAndDeployDockerStack` instead.
 * [`docker-compose.yaml.template`](../docker-compose.yaml.template) is configured so that all services use Loki for logging and configuration files from `~/configs`, which are copied from `save-deploy` during gradle build.